yayinternet/cs193x-course/homework/hw1-listicle.md

 ### 1. Mini-Homework
 {:.no_toc}

-- Complete the Mini-Homework to review the key concepts needed to complete this homework. **TODO(vrk):** Create and link Mini-Homework
+- [Complete the Mini-Homework](https://goo.gl/forms/h2bwjcItyCCdMXS12) to review some of the concepts needed to complete this homework.

 ### 2. Accept the HW1 assignment
 {:.no_toc}